 Instructions

 - In a large bowl, beat together the peanut butter and butter until creamy.
-Beat in sweetener, and then beat in eggs and vanilla until well combined.
+Beat in sweetener, and then beat in the egg and vanilla until well combined.

-- Form dough into 1 inch balls and place 2 inches apart on prepared baking sheets.
-Wrap the bottom of a glass in plastic wrap and press each ball into a flat round, about ⅓ inch thick.
+- Form the dough into 1 inch balls and place about 2 inches apart on the prepared baking sheet.
+Press down with the palm of your hand to about ½ inch thick.

 Edith says